OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 ### Findings

-The analysis results are summarised as follows:
+Our data analysis results are summarised as follows:

 1. All resulting top 3 industries are in one way or another tech-related, as follows: